Second-Coming/second-coming/second.md

 a Jewish Jerusalem; **before** all flesh shall see him together;
-**before** any of his appearances, which taken together comprise the second coming of the Son of God—**before all these, there is to be a *secret appearance* to selected members of his Church.** He will come in private to his prophet and to the apostles then living.
+**before** any of his appearances, which taken together comprise the second coming of the Son of God—**before all these, there is to be a Secret Appearance to selected members of his Church.** He will come in private to his prophet and to the apostles then living.
 Those who have held keys and powers and authorities in all ages from Adam to the present will also be present”* (Bruce R. McConkie, The Millennial